tavily-ai/langchain-tavily/README.md

 - `url` (required): The root URL to begin the crawl.
 - All other parameters can also be set during invocation: `max_depth`, `max_breadth`, `limit`, `instructions`, `select_paths`, `select_domains`, `exclude_paths`, `exclude_domains`,`allow_external`, `include_images`, `categories`, and `extract_depth`

-NOTE: The optional arguments are available for agents to dynamically set, if you set an argument during instantiation and then invoke the tool with a different value, the tool will use the value you passed during invocation.
+NOTE: If you set an argument during instantiation this value will persist and overwrite the value passed during invocation.

 ```python
 # Basic crawl of a website